Kan 11

-Kan 11 (כאן 11 lit.
-'Here 11') is an Israeli state-owned free-to-air television channel.
+Kan 11 (כאן 11) is an Israeli state-owned free-to-air television channel.
 Operated by the Israeli Public Broadcasting Corporation (IPBC), it launched on 15 May 2017, replacing Channel 1 after the closure of the Israel Broadcasting Authority.
 It is one of the six free-to-air channels in the country.

 Production

 Kan 11 has produced various original shows, including Israeli adaptations of The Chase, and Carpool Karaoke, as well as many in-house productions.

+In February 2023, a range of programmes from Kan 11 was released on Netflix within Israel.